 3. Easy to use by early adopters

-4. Low entry barier
+4. Low entry barrier

-It's hardly ever when customers are introduced to something completely new.
-Most of the people own a smartphone, have FB account or upload credit card credentials to a grocery store.
+It’s hardly ever when customers are introduced to something completely new.
+Most of the people own a smartphone, have an FB account or upload credit card credentials to a grocery store.
 Product innovations need to be easy to test and easy to pick up.
 Consider Tesla cars with limited access to power charges.
 Tesla offers a fantastic financial program to get the car, but if your country is not on their chargers map, the customer will not buy the car.
-If you think about software as a service companies, like Salesforce or Buffer.
+If you think about software as a service company, like Salesforce or Buffer.
 The best players always offer a freemium model, because they understand that product innovations require a low entry barrier, and providing a service for free, is one of the best moves.

 5. Legal framework

-Thirteen years ago, an American company introduced the energy drink "Cocaine."
+Thirteen years ago, an American company introduced the energy drink “Cocaine.”
 The value proposition they created offered three times the caffeine content of Red Bull.
 Quite compelling for gamers, truck drivers, or soldiers.
 FDA quickly took the product off the shelves because of illegal drug glorification.
 Product innovations often enter new areas of our life because businesses want to introduce something new.
-The same time, the company needs to make sure that the product will not be suspended.
-It influences growth and traction obviosuly.
+At the same time, the company needs to make sure that the product will not be suspended.
+It influences growth and traction obviously.

 6. Long and mid-term trends

 Many successful product innovations often require years after market launch to mature and bring significant ROI.
 Long and mid-term trends should also be taken into account when assessing revenue prospects to prevent product innovation from being displaced by another development.
 A great example could be Artificial Intelligence which aims to develop apps automatically.
 Many startups work on AI-powered tech, which can write the code by itself.
-It influences a software houses industry a lot, because of these service-based companies, trade people's time and knowledge for money.
+It influences the software house industry a lot, because of these service-based companies, trade people’s time and knowledge for money.
 If AI takes off, it will disrupt the software houses business models, so does it make sense to grow software house and hire more people?
-Wouldn't be better to bet on product innovations and automate the apps building process?
+Wouldn’t it be better to bet on product innovations and automate the apps building process?